The Power of Personalization and Marketing Automation

 Acquia delivers a personalized experience for Drupal digital engagement engines leveraging unified customer profiles, centralized targeting, real-time optimization, and integrated advanced analytics.
 The solution creates consistent and coherent experiences based on real-time events, gathering insights from every channel to personalize each touchpoint of a customer’s digital experience.

-Acquia Marketing Cloud’s first party data strategy enables a comprehensive view of customer data leading to fewer, more effective customer communications.
+Acquia Marketing Cloud’s first-party data strategy enables a comprehensive view of customer data leading to fewer, more effective customer communications.
 Acquia gives brands the ability to deliver relevant customer experiences, plan for growth, and increase customer engagement.
 The targeted approach to personalization encompasses marketing automation and data democratization, ensuring brands leveraging Acquia can continue to see success in a cookieless future.
 With rule-based hypothesis testing and refined targeting techniques, the potential unlocked with Acquia Marketing Cloud is limitless.

 Salesforce Marketing Cloud

 Salesforce’s digital marketing automation and analytics software enables brands and organizations to create personalized customer engagement at scale.
 Collecting data and insights at every stage of the customer journey, Salesforce equips marketers with the ability to understand and respond to customer intent.
-Access to a shared, single view customer profile accessible across business platforms enables brands to perfect the omnichannel experience—serving relevant touchpoints and capitalizing on appropriate conversion opportunities.
+Access to a shared, single-view customer profile accessible across business platforms enables brands to perfect the omnichannel experience—serving relevant touchpoints and capitalizing on appropriate conversion opportunities.

 While many predicted that email marketing would dwindle in favour of SMS and social media strategies, the automation and personalization capabilities of email campaigns and automated flows remain unmatched.
 An optimized email send can reach a consumer on any device at any time, leading them through various conversion points and gathering data simultaneously.
-Northern partner Klaviyo provides relationship building tools allowing organizations to create and manage email and SMS campaigns flawlessly.
+Northern partner Klaviyo provides relationship-building tools allowing organizations to create and manage email and SMS campaigns flawlessly.

 Klaviyo’s industry-leading segmentation enables brands to target extremely specific customer profiles across various channels.
 The platform leverages predictive analytics and real-time data to create unified customer profiles used to inform high-performing multichannel campaigns.
-Offering integrations with leading eCommerce platforms such as Magento and Shopify, Klaviyo is a powerful tool delivering personalized marketing communications.
+Offering integrations with leading eCommerce platforms such as Magento and Shopify, Klaviyo is a powerful tool for delivering personalized marketing communications.

 Tailored Experiences Matter

 Whether a brand is looking to achieve higher ROI, increase customer loyalty and retention, or simply improve the quality of its digital experiences, personalization matters.
-Collecting useful and high quality data enables organizations to deliver consumer experiences tailored to the individual, resulting in improved acquisition, retention, and conversion rates.
+Collecting useful and high-quality data enables organizations to deliver consumer experiences tailored to the individual, resulting in improved acquisition, retention, and conversion rates.
 Consumers engage more often and more meaningfully with personalized marketing communications, making the contextualization of interactions imperative to remaining competitive in today’s marketing landscape.

 For unique insights surrounding personalization and automation strategies, contact Northern today.